nasa-petal/search-engine/README.md

 `data/cleaned.csv` data cleaned and prepared for classification.

-`transformers-zs-nli-and-scibert.ipynb` compares two classifiers, bart-large-mnli, and scibert.
+`transformers-zs-nli-and-scibert.ipynb` compares the classifiers, bart-large-mnli, and SciBERT.
 `linear-svm.ipynb` classifies using LinearSVC classifier.

 ## How to Use

 `transformers-zs-nli-and-scibert.ipynb` can be loaded in Colab.
 Setting the runtime to GPU will enable faster model training and predictions.
 All the cells can be run in order.
 After running the first cell, you may see a button in the cell output to restart the runtime.
 This should be done.
 Final scores are computed at the bottom of the notebook.
 To just run one of the two models, for example SciBERT, don't run the cells with comment labels at the top of the cell containing 'bart-large-mnli'.
 SciBERT training and predictions can be made faster by reducing the number of k-fold splits.
 The code line where this can be done can be found by searching the notebook for the comment labelled 'CONFIG'.
+To replace SciBERT with BERT, uncomment the two lines marked with 'CONFIG' comments.

 `linear-svm.ipynb` can be loaded in Colab.
 This model does not use a GPU.
 All the cells can be run in order.
 After running the first cell, you may see a button in the cell output to restart the runtime.
 This should be done.
 The final MAP score is computed at the bottom of the notebook.